-In order to provide prospective Applicants and an indicative scale of land required for an application (and so the ESO can assess that the submitted LoA is credible14) Workgroup members supported the creation of a non-prescriptive and non-codified table of typical acreages per technology type (minimum energy densities).
+In order to provide prospective Applicants and an indicative scale of land required for an application (and so the ESO can assess that the submitted LoA is credible) Workgroup members supported the creation of a non-prescriptive and non-codified table of typical acreages per technology type (minimum energy densities).

 It was advised that this shouldn't be definitive (to allow for flexibility while applications/ planning progresses and not stifle innovative development) and it was felt that this needn't be part of the LoA document/CUSC itself.
-Instead, this table will feature within the CMP427 Workgroup Report/Final Modification Report and an ESO guidance note, with a clear https://www.nationalgrideso.com/document/294211/download
+Instead, this table will feature within the CMP427 Workgroup Report/Final Modification Report and an ESO guidance note, with a clear description of its purpose and to encourage valid and appropriate applications (with updates shared to industry via CUSC Panel if required).

-11 CMP376: Inclusion of Queue Management process within the CUSC | ESO (nationalgrideso.com)
+&lt;sup>11 CMP376: Inclusion of Queue Management process within the CUSC | ESO (nationalgrideso.com)